PROFESSIONAL DEVELOPMENT - 2022/3

 Module code: PROM012

 This module is designed to introduce students to the process and practice of professional development planning as it relates both to their career choice and wider understanding of industry.
-It culminates in the realisation of the graduate showcase, a pivotal marketing event, providing an opportunity to connect with prospective employers and key practitioners representing production sectors of the global entertainment and creative industries.
+It culminates in the realisation of the graduate showcase, providing an opportunity to connect with prospective employers and key practitioners representing production sectors of the global entertainment and creative industries.
 This may be presented as a digital or live event.

 Guildford School of Acting

 ECTS Credits: 15

 Framework: FHEQ Level 7

 Tutorial Hours: 17

 What is employability within the creative industries?